 But, of course, a phone like the Moto G Stylus is about more than battery life.
 The Snapdragon 665 CPU inside this $299 handset offers solid overall performance.
 And with 128GB of built-in storage, you won't need to spring for a microSD card — though you certainly can put one in the phone if you wish.
 Rounding out the feature set is, of course, that handy stylus, which assist with productivity and note taking, and separates Moto's handset from other similarly-price models.

 Right now, Metro is selling the Moto G Stylus for just $239.
-That's $60 off the normal price of the device unlocked, meaning you can expect significant savings by choosing to go with the discount prepaid network.
+That's $60 off the regular price of the device unlocked, meaning you can expect significant savings by choosing to go with the discount prepaid network.

 Read our full Moto G Stylus review.